|

 Typhoon Awareness

-The US Navy weather website gives valuable typhoon information and forecasts.
-Familiarize yourself with it before your holidays if you intend to travel during the typhoon season.
-It will usually give several to many days notice of a typhoon and its path so you can plan around it.
+The US Navy and Japanese weather website gives valuable typhoon information and forecasts.
+There are others also, so familiarize yourself with one before you commence your Philippines holiday, especially if you intend to travel during the typhoon season.
+These sites will usually give several to many days notice of a typhoon and its path so you can plan around it.
 This is what I do ...Always!

 For more information go to Weather Links